Prashant-Bista/SVM/README.md

-Trying out SVM on some datasets to put the learning into practice
+Trying out SVM on some datasets to put the learning into practice.

 1.Train a LinearSVC on a linearly separable dataset.
 Then train an SVC and a SGDClassifier on the same dataset.
 See if you can get them to produce roughly the same model.